12 Best Ski Resorts in Minnesota, 2024/25

 Just over an hour north of Duluth near the town of Biwabik is the Giants Ridge ski area.
 This ski hill has 35 named runs spread out across the mountain, along with an impressive base lodge.

 The ski hill is located in an area known as the Iron Ridge.
 This ancient mountain range juts up from the surrounding countryside and catches just over seven feet of snow each season.
-In addition to the relatively abundant natural snow, the resort also has an extensive snowmaking system to make up any shortfalls.
+In addition to the relatively abundant natural snow, the resort also has an extensive snowmaking system to make up for any shortfalls.

 Nearly three-quarters of the runs are classified as beginner or intermediate, but you can still find plenty of challenging terrain here.
 Giants Ridge also has an excellent snow and snowboarding school with committed and patient instructors who will almost certainly get you upright and confident on the slopes and ensure you stay that way.